 The low-profile stakes are lightweight but sturdy.
 Do note they are gray, so they are easy to lose in the duff.
 We would recommend taking a minute before your first adventure to tie off a small piece of reflective or brightly colored guyline cord to make them more visible when you are pulling them out of the ground.

 Weather Resistance is the metric that most concerns us with this tent.
 During testing, rainwater consistently splashed underneath the fly at the head end of the tent.

 Though the ripstop nylon and waterproof coating extend a few inches up the side, this didn't always prove to be enough protection; water would sometimes find its way through the mesh and inside the tent.

-We also found that the unusual zipper configuration of the doors and fly made for a strange entry and exit.
+We also found that the unique zipper configuration of the doors and fly made for an unusual entry and exit.
 There are two tent zippers that you have to open in opposite directions, and the fly zip doesn't go up high enough.
 With clear skies above, this is all just a minor annoyance, but in inclement (or buggy!) conditions, it means that it both takes longer to get in and out of the tent, and water on the fly goes everywhere.

-We were pleasantly surprised by the durability of the Tiger Wall.
+We were pleasantly surprised by the durability of the Tiger Wall UL2.

-Typically, to get a tent this lightweight, this means a manufacturer has to use a thinner material, which compromises durability.
-Having said that, we didn't experience any failures in craftsmanship.
-Though we have has similar DAC Featherlite poles crack on us in the field, it is so-far-so-good with the Tiger Wall.
+Typically, to get a tent this lightweight, this means a manufacturer has to use a thinner material, which compromises durability; however, we didn't experience any failures in craftsmanship.
+Though we have has similar DAC Featherlite poles crack on us in the field, it is so-far-so-good with the Tiger Wall UL2.